 Students are encouraged to attend weekly new patient conference where the treatment plans for all new patient starts are reviewed and discussed by radiation oncologists, medical physicists, dosimetrists, and residents.
-Students are also encouraged to attend the other conferences within the department, including resident lectures, ground rounds presentations, other faculty and trainee lectures.
+Students are also encouraged to attend the other conferences within the department, including resident lectures, ground rounds presentations, other faculty and trainee lectures and journal club.

 The University of Miami Hospitals and clinics are accredited by JCAHO and all Radiation Oncology facilities are accredited by the ACR.
-Dr. Joseph Both, PhD, assistant professor, serves as the director of the Medical Dosimetry Program.
+Table 1 shows the organizational chart for the Medical Dosimetry Program.
+Joseph Both, PhD, assistant professor, serves as the director of the Medical Dosimetry Program.
 He has the overall responsibility for the program and coordinates the physics didactic teaching efforts.
 William Amestoy, CMD, is the chief dosimetrist and serves as the educational coordinator and is responsible for coordinating the clinical practicum of the students in the program.
-Dr. Nesrin Dogan, PhD, is the vice chair and chief of Medical Physics Division and serves as the physics advisor for the students.
-Dr. Ben Spieler, MD, assistant professor, radiation oncologist, will coordinate teaching efforts of medical faculty for the program.
-Dr. Scott Welford, PhD, associate professor, radiation oncology biology division chief, will coordinate the radiation biology teaching effort.
-The administrative aspects of the program will be coordinated by Alecia Chapin, MA, program manager.
+Nesrin Dogan, PhD, is the vice chair and chief of Medical Physics Division and serves as the physics advisor for the students.
+Ben Spieler, MD, assistant professor, radiation oncologist, will coordinate teaching efforts of medical faculty for the program.
+Scott Welford, PhD, associate professor, radiation oncology biology division chief, will coordinate the radiation biology teaching effort.
+The administrative aspects of the program will be coordinated by Alecia Chapin, MA, senior administrative assistant.